HWallace14/Final_Project/README.md

 https://www.kaggle.com/datasets/rupeshraundal/marketcheck-automotive-data-us-canada

-Our data set was sourced from Kaggle and includes 8 years (2012-2020) worth used vehicle inventory data from MarketCheck.
+Our data set was sourced from Kaggle and includes the last 8 years worth of used vehicle inventory data from MarketCheck.
 The inventory data includes the vehicles' make, model, year, mileage, and several other features.

 ## Programs Used